 Awards funding to national organizations to strengthen existing mentoring programs, with the goal of increasing the number of young people who benefit from having mentors.
-Supports multiple mentoring approaches, including one-on-one, group, or peer mentoring, to promote positive behaviors and outcomes for youth ages 17 or younger at risk for juvenile delinquency, victimization, and justice system involvement.
-Programs should directly address the issue of bullying and provide opportunities for youth to positively engage with law enforcement.
-Emphasizes mentoring strategies designed to reach a broad, diverse youth population, including youth affected by opioids and drug addiction, children of parents on active military duty, children of incarcerated parents, and youth in rural communities.
+Supports multiple mentoring approaches, including one-on-one, group, or peer mentoring, to promote positive behaviors and outcomes for youth ages 17 or younger at risk for juvenile delinquency, victimization, drug use, truancy, justice system involvement, and other problematic or high-risk behaviors.
+The target population includes youth currently involved or likely to become involved with the justice system; youth that reside in areas with high rates of parental incarceration, community violence, drug markets, gang concentration, and failing schools; youth with a parent in the military, and youth from historically marginalized and underserved populations.

 Applicants must provide mentoring services to youth who are 17 years old or younger at the time of admission to the program.
 Applicants are also required to develop and implement plans to provide mentoring services to American Indian and Alaska Native youth both on and off reservations.

 - Increase the number of at-risk or high-risk youth receiving mentoring services

 - Increase or maintain the number of well-trained mentors

 - Develop and implement program design enhancements that align with research and evidence on effective mentoring approaches

 - Provide high-quality mentoring services to meet the needs of the target youth population